 • have COVID-19 infection before, or had previously received another brand of COVID-19 vaccine

 The vaccine is given as an injection into the muscle of your upper arm and consists of 2 doses.
-You should have the second dose of the same vaccine 21 days later to complete your COVID-19 vaccination.
+You should have the second dose of the same vaccine 21 days (for the Pfizer-BioNTech) or 28 days (for the Moderna) later to complete your COVID-19 vaccination.
 You need both doses to have the full vaccine protection, and for the protection to last as long as possible.

 Both the Pfizer-BioNTech and the Moderna vaccines have been assessed to be safe for use.
 However, you may experience common side effects, similar to other vaccines.